yegor256/blog/_posts/2016/apr/2016-04-05-printers-instead-of-getters.md

 You may say that the object will be rather big if there will be many formats.
 That's true, but a big object is a bad design in the first place.
-I would say that if there is more than one printer &mdash; it's a problem.
+I would say that if there is more than one printer&mdash;it's a problem.

 So, what to do if we need multiple formats?
 Use "media", where that printers will be able to print to.
 Say, we have an object that represents a